fdstevex/FrameX/README.md

 Typical usage:

-'' framex ---screenshotPath=screenshots/en-12.9-1_Main.png --targetSize=2732x2048 "--frameName=Apple iPad Pro Space Gray" --caption="My Caption Here"
+`framex ---screenshotPath=screenshots/en-12.9-1_Main.png --targetSize=2732x2048 "--frameName=Apple iPad Pro Space Gray" --caption="My Caption Here"`

 This will read the screenshot `en-12.9-1_Main.png` and stamp it onto the iPad Pro frame, with the caption "My Caption Here" at the top.
 See the styling options below for control over the font and size.